-It is similar to my Steak Diane recipe, but still very different in taste.
-Sometimes the only steak sauce recipe to go with steak is a black pepper sauce.
+This recipe is similar to my Steak Diane recipe, but still very different in taste.
+Sometimes the only steak sauce you need to go with steak, is a black pepper sauce.

 This simple black pepper sauce recipe reminds me very much of one of my yearly golfing trips to Belgium.
 I used to go every year with a big group of friends and we would play some of the super Belgian golf courses.

-He was not very friendly, but when we asked him to whip us up some steaks for supper, he suddenly became a bit more enthusiastic and disappeared to the kitchen.
+He was not very friendly, but when we asked him to whip us up some steaks for supper, he suddenly became a bit more enthusiastic and disappeared into the kitchen.

-The fun part in this recipe is the flambé bit when the alcohol in the sauce gets burned off.
+The fun part of this recipe is the flambé bit when the alcohol in the sauce gets burned off.

-You can see in this picture what happens when you go a bit too mad on the Brandy 🙂
+You can see in this picture what happens when you go a bit too mad with the Brandy 😃!
+So be careful!